 GraphMouse

-The real truth of picking comes with a GraphMouse
+The real truth of picking comes with a GraphMouse.
+This class catches mouse events,

-to change them into an event on the graph, and then sends them onward.
+uses the PickSupport to change them into an event on the graph, and then sends them onward.

-is responsible for adjusting the (x,y) location associated with the
+The GraphMouse is responsible for adjusting the (x,y) location associated with the

 mouse event into the appropriate location in graph coordinates.

-A GraphMouse
+A GraphMouse replaces a MouseListener, MouseMotionListener,

-and MouseWheelListener
+and MouseWheelListener.

-calls pick on the current PickedState
+The default GraphMouse calls pick on the current PickedState object for clicks.

-implementations designed for a variety of tasks:
+There are, however, GraphMouse implementations designed for a variety of tasks:

-allows a user to select the behavior of the mouse
+PluggableGraphMouse allows a user to select the behavior of the mouse

 by linking sets of modifiers to plugins.
-See documentation associated with PluggableGraphMouse
+See documentation associated with PluggableGraphMouse.

-creates a menu that lets the user choose between modes: pick
+DefaultModalGraphMouse creates a menu that lets the user choose between modes: pick

 (click to select; shift-click to multi-select) and transform